acemod/ACE3/docs/wiki/feature/hitreactions.md

 #### 1.2.2 Arm hits
 If a unit's arm is shot it will cause the gun to be dropped based on the chance set.
 The default is 0.
 #### Undroppable guns
 Guns found in the `ace_hitreactions_undroppableGuns` array will not be dropped.
+Classnames are case sensitive.